penvarict/classrApp/README.md

 **Contribution Guide**

 Clone the repository.
-Off of the main branch, create a working branch that is named 'GitHubUsername - FeatureName'.
+Off of the main branch, create a working branch that is named 'GitHubUsername-FeatureName'.

-In pull requests, please specify the files that were changed and why they were changed in the final commit on the branch.
-If a feature is added, please specify that in the summary of the last commit.
-In all scenarios, please work with the existing dependencies that are specified above.
+In pull requests, please specify the files that were changed and why they were changed in the pull request description.

+If you have ideas for features, you may add to the project board on this Github Repository.
+You may also create your own branch and then add drawings for UI improvements to the Planning Resources directory.
+From there, put in a pull request and we will get to reviewing it as soon as possible.